 Looking for silky smooth hummus without compromising on taste?
 Grab of can of chickpeas (yes, you can achieve Mediterranean-style hummus with a can) and your favorite hummus vehicle (mine are falafel, fresh cucumber slices or chips) and let's get started!

 Back when I was traveling in Israel, I tasted the hummus there and it is literally on another level.
 There is nothing like it.
-It is luxuriously smooth and has the perfect balance of flavors.
-It isn't gritty or too thick.
+It is luxuriously smooth (not gritty or too thick) and has the perfect balance of flavors.

-Recently, I was dining at one of my favorite local Mediterranean spots, Tabrizi.
-I asked the owner to share with me his hummus secrets and he was kind enough to share how to achieve the creamiest hummus ever (their hummus is pretty epic).
+Recently, I was dining at one of my favorite local Mediterranean spots, Tabrizi's.
+I asked the owner to let me in on the secret and he was kind enough to share how to achieve the creamiest hummus ever (their hummus is pretty epic).

 I then started to research this further.
 I read articles on it and rolled up my sleeves and started testing, testing, testing.
 Some of the methods are involved and can take quite a bit of time.
 So, I continued to modify the methods until I achieved the perfect hummus that wasn't too difficult to make.

-I wanted this recipe and these methods to be easy and approachable for the everyday cook.
+I wanted this recipe to be easy and approachable for the everyday cook.
 No restaurant-training needed here!

 How to Make Hummus Using Canned Chickpeas